 I blinked, coming back to myself.
 My face must have given away my homicidal thoughts.
 I plastered a grin on it and took the chair beside her.
 “Sun was in my eyes.”

 She harrumphed.
-“Mmhmm, sure it was.”
+“Sure it was.”

 I shoved my dark thoughts to the recesses of my mind and turned my attention to the view.
-Gran hadn’t been kidding.
 It was early enough that the sun had barely cleared the horizon.
 A storm passed through late last night, and the lingering clouds were set on fire by its rays, bathed in vibrant pinks, oranges, and purples.
 Beneath our feet, the slate pavers were still wet, water droplets glistening in the golden light like a thousand glass beads had been spilled across them.

 It really was beautiful here.

 A gentle whoosh sounded behind us: the slider opening.
 Jennifer turned in her seat with a hard look on her face, but it softened immediately.
 I glanced over my shoulder and saw Jakob ambling toward us.
 He wore a pair of sweats and a loose t-shirt.
 His hair was still mussed, and his long fingers wrapped around a mug.
 Steam rose from it.
 He slowed his steps and lifted it to his lips, blowing on it before taking a careful sip.
-Something about the simple domesticity of it made my stomach flutter.
+Something about the simple domesticity of the sight made my stomach flutter.

 His eyes met mine over the rim of the mug and darkened, and my mind went right back to last night, his fingers spearing into me, my hand pumping his thick cock, both of us panting with need.
-He must have seen the thoughts flitting over my features because he pulled the mug away from his mouth, and, my god, the grin that curled his lips was not fit for public consumption.
+He must have seen the thoughts flitting over my features because he pulled the mug away from his mouth, and, my God, the grin that curled his lips was not fit for public consumption.
 Anyone looking at him would see the sex in his smile.

-He leaned down when he reached me, whispering.
-“Your face always gives you away.”
+He leaned down when he reached me, whispering, “Your face always gives you away.”
 From his tone, he liked that it did.

 My stomach fell, and I steeled my expression against letting my feelings show now.
 This was what I risked.
 The way he sent my pulse pounding with a look.
 The way he riled me up because he liked how I reacted.
 The way he somehow made me want him and want to throttle him at the same time.